ucll-programming/course-material/exercises/objects/explanation-introduction.en.md

 ## Safety

-Abstraction can also provides safety.
+Abstraction can also provide safety.
 Take, for example, a television.
 It contains plenty of electronics, but you're not supposed to touch those.
 Instead, the television comes with "public interface", i.e., a remote control.